NieneB/InternshipReport/index.md

 ### Front-end

 The result is a webpage with a geo-visualization.
-Including,
+Including:

-1. a map showing the area, where a line can be drawn to locate the position of the transect line.
-With navigational functionalities for the map.
+1. A map showing the area, where a line can be drawn to locate the position of the transect line.
+With navigational and drawing functionalities for the map.
 2. A graphic transect line that can be explored.
 Including information about the field-names.
-3. An explanation about how the application works.
+3. A panel showing the information about the field names.
-4. Other interactive features to navigate through the webpage.
+4. An opening page with explanation about how the application works.

 The web application can be found on: <a href="http://maptime.waag.org/veldnamen/"> maptime.waag.org/veldnamen </a>.